 In addition to these subjects your child will be taught Religious Education, Personal, Social and Health Education.
 French is taught to all children across Key Stage 2.

 Key Stage One children are taught for a minimum of 21 hours per week and Key Stage Two children for 23.5 hours per week.

 Each term your child’s curriculum will be based on a theme which will match your child’s interests and age.
 There will be opportunities for your child to have an input into the curriculum and also for them to experience first-hand experiences through educational visits and practical activities.

-Religious Education is provided in accordance with current legislation and the recommendations of the Local Authority.
+Religious Education is provided in accordance with current legislation and the recommendations of the Bath & Wells Multi-Academy Trust,

 We encourage children to develop a caring and tolerant attitude towards people with beliefs different from their own.
 We introduce the children to all world religions, with a secure understanding of Christianity.
 Assemblies, in accordance with current requirements, contain a broadly Christian act of worship.